JohannSbstn/ms-manga-store/README.md

 # MangaStore API

-A secure and robust backend service that powers a full-featured online manga retail platform, complete with user authentication, product management, and order processing.
+A secure and robust backend service that powers a full-featured online volume retail platform, complete with user authentication, product management, and order processing.

 ## 🏗️ Architecture